School Holidays: Earth Day 2026

 2 hours

-Experiences include:
+Activities include:

-Acacia Play – Gather with us to create leaf crowns from thoughtfully foraged finds, bubble wands adorned with recycled beads and bamboo and mindfully move together.
+Gather with Acacia Play to create leaf crowns from thoughtfully foraged finds, bubble wands adorned with recycled beads and bamboo and mindfully move together.
 These experiences are designed to slow down the pace of daily life, inspire creativity, and encourage connection with each other and with the natural world.
+Because when we come together in small, meaningful ways, we plant the seeds for gentle collective change.

 Session: 10am – 12pm